ChainSafe/go-schnorrkel/README.md

 This library is currently able to create sr25519 keys, import sr25519 keys, and sign and verify messages.
 It is interoperable with the rust implementation.

+The BIP39 implementation in this library is compatible with the rust [substrate-bip39](https://github.com/paritytech/substrate-bip39) implementation.
+Note that this is not a standard bip39 implementation.

 ### dependencies

 go 1.13